PavlaBerankova/GuessNumber/README.md

-GUESS THE NUMBER APP
+# **GUESS THE NUMBER APP**

-You choose two difficulty levels (Easy and Hard) and the number of attempts will be set accordingly.
-The game generates a secret number within the range of 1 to 100 and the player tries to guess the number.
-After the player inputs the number, show result in an alert.
+## I converted my older project: Guess the number in CommandLine, into a mobile app

 You choose two difficulty levels (Easy and Hard) and the number of attempts will be set accordingly.
 The game generates a secret number within the range of 1 to 100 and the player tries to guess the number.
-After the player inputs the number, show result in an alert.
+After entering the number, the result will be displayed in a notification.